sholtodouglas/sholtodouglas.github.io/_posts/2020-06-03-DoesHierarchialRLWorkYet.md

 - Does hierarchy provide benefits beyond better exploration?

-### Environment and Algorithm Details
+### Quick Algorithm Details
 All models are trained with Soft Actor Critic and Hindsight experience replay for a fair comparison between hierarchial and nonhierarchial models.
 We only investigate two level hierarchies, as RPL found this sufficient for complex manipulation.
+All models are 3 layer MLPs with 256 neurons in per layer.

 ## Performance over Time Horizons